|UPDATED: May 21, 2023

 contribution to Mojave Road maintenance.
 According to Dennis Casebier,

-as the Mojave Road was being developed as a recreational trail in 1983,
+when the Mojave Road was being developed for use as a recreational trail in 1983,

 MojaveRd2East Page 27.
 GPS: 35.135488,-115.177167